Lake Geneva: Environment

 In 563, according to the writings of Gregory of Tours and Marius Aventicensis, a tsunami wave swept along the lake, destroying the fort of Tauredunum and other settlements, and causing numerous deaths in Geneva.
-Simulations indicate that the Tauredunum event was most likely caused by a massive landslide near the Rhône delta, which caused a wave 8 m high to reach within 70 minutes.
-In 888 the town was part of the new Kingdom of Burgundy, and, with it, was absorbed into the Holy Roman Empire in 1033.
+Simulations indicate that this Tauredunum event was most likely caused by a massive landslide near the Rhône delta, which caused a wave 8 m high to reach Geneva within 70 minutes.
+In 888, the town was part of the new Kingdom of Burgundy, and, with it, was absorbed into the Holy Roman Empire in 1033.

-In the late 1960s, pollution made it dangerous to swim at some beaches of the lake; indeed, visibility under water was near zero.
+In the late 1960s, pollution made it dangerous to swim at some beaches of the lake; indeed, visibility underwater was near zero.
 By the 1980s, intense environmental pollution (eutrophication) had almost wiped out all the fish.
-Endemic whitefish species Coregonus fera was last recorded in the lake in 1920 and now extinct.
-Although the name fera is still used for the only coregonid present in the lake, this is not the original species but the introduced C.palaea.
+Endemic whitefish species Coregonus fera was last recorded in the lake in 1920 and is now extinct.
+Although the name fera is still used for the only coregonid present in the lake, this is not the original species but the introduced C. palaea.
 Today, pollution levels have been dramatically cut back, and it is again considered safe to swim in the lake.
-Major leisure activities practiced include sailing, wind surfing, boating (including water skiing and wake-boarding), rowing, scuba diving and bathing.
+Major leisure activities practiced include sailing, wind surfing, boating (including water skiing and wake-boarding), rowing, scuba diving, and bathing.